Tanzim455/BankingCLIWeb/README.md

 You can now run migrate.php it will create 2 tables and insert data of an admin php migrate.php
 For running CLI part run it form indexcli.php

+For admin part of cli run admin.php and get access to admin privilages